KScott6/BioHPC_walkthroughs/Automatic_Assembly_Pipeline/README.md

 You should see the job IDs and the date of completion for all your samples:

    ome qc_trimming_jobID qc_trimming_datecomplete assembly_jobID assembly_datecomplete

 Amcle1              1105               2025-09-24
 Amroe1              1103               2025-09-24
 Amgro1              1104               2025-09-24

-FYI - your samples will not be considered by the following steps unless they are successfully marked as completed in the pro
+FYI - your samples will not be considered by the following steps unless they are successfully marked as completed in the progress file.

 ---

 <br>